datacharmer/mysql-sandbox/README.md

 To use this package you need at least the following:

 - Linux or Mac OSX operating system (it may work in other \*NIX OSs, but has not been tested)
-- A binary tarball of MySQL 3.23 or later, or any version of MariaDB
+- A binary tarball of MySQL 3.23 or later
 - Perl 5.8.1 or later
 - Bash shell